faq: frequently asked questions

 Time off due to a family member’s active Military duty or impending active duty | Military Qualifying Event (Form PFL-5) |

-The system calculated the work days to be used for PFL benefits.
+The system calculates the work days to be used for PFL benefits.
 For hourly employees, the max is 5 days, and for salaried, the default is 5 days.
-Employees can review their AWW page in HRMS to ensure the number of days is accurate.
-If not, the employee has the ability to override the days and put the correct days in the “Enter Actual Days Worked if Different” column.
-In HRMS go to Main Menu>Self Service>Paid Family Leave>Average Weekly Wages.
+Employees may contact Hartford to verify/confirm their Average Weekly Wages and Average Days Worked.

-When out on PFL the University will stop your pay and your PFL payment will come directly from Hartford.
+When out on PFL, the University will stop your pay, and your PFL payment will come directly from Hartford.
+Regardless of your pay cycle, payments will be processed weekly by Hartford.

 If all the necessary information or documents are complete, the insurance carrier will process the claim within 18 days.